 C. Junior National Team Program

 The Junior National Team Program provides for the identification and selection of our elite junior athletes.
-The program includes the Junior Development Team selected through the Future Stars Program, the Junior National Team and the Junior Elite Team.
+The program includes the Junior Development Team selected through the Future Stars Program, the Junior National Team for Level 8 & 9, and the Junior Elite Team for Level 10.
+An athlete must be a U.S. citizen (must meet citizenship requirements as defined by the FIG) to be selected to the Junior National Team.
 The program objectives are to:

-- Simplify the competitive path for our junior athletes and elevate the importance of successful competition;
+- Define the competitive path for our elite junior athletes and elevate the importance of successful competition at the highest level of quality;

 - Create an educational evaluation system that emphasizes international competitiveness;